Sell on your terms. No Fees - Any Condition

 This legal document transfers real estate ownership from one family member to another without the need for a traditional sale or purchase transaction.
 Using a quitclaim deed, individuals can easily transfer their property rights to a family member, eliminating the need for outside buyers or sellers.

-Where Can I Get A Quit Claim Deed Form For California?
+Where Can I Get A Quit-Claim Deed Form For California?

 filing a quit claim deed in California